sheha919/Cobaltocenium_project/README.md

 ## Data Generation
-I wanted to expand the data set with every possible di-substituted cobatocenium derivatives for 42 substituents.
+I generated the data set with every possible di-substituted cobatocenium derivatives for 42 substituents.
 So here I share the python codes that I used for;
 * generating input files for QChem calculations
 * data extraction from QChem output files
 * property calculation and data analysis